gilibi/a_guide_for_the_perplexed/deployment.md

 Environments
 ------------
-* Always maintain separate and isolated environments - DEV, TEST and PROD.
+* Always maintain separated and isolated environments - DEV, TEST and PROD.
 * When possible (typically when data QA is a factor) run a PRE-PROD or an INTEGRATION environment that is identical to prod in all aspects.
 * Resist the temptation to manually work/fix/configure the PROD environment.